ANA FABIANO. Rioja is for Wines as Ranching is for Texas

 I recommend to be open, because this type of work has non-traditional hours.
 Sometimes you work weekends straight into the week, and is non-stop.
 However, you have to let passion drive you.

-For example, my presentation and wine tasting of Rioja Wines at the Food and Wine Festival here in Austin, is the 10th day straight I have done so.
+For example, my presentation and wine tasting at the Food + Wine Festival here in Austin, is the 10th day straight I have done so.
 I was in Houston, I have been in San Antonio and my last stop is here in Austin.
 So there you have an example of this work.
 You may think it is glamorous, if you wish, but it requires a lot of energy, physically and mentally.

 What favorite place do you recommend in Rioja, for a culinary experience?